lschmittalves/simple-neural-network/README.md

 # Simple neural network with C#
 A simple neural network in C#, without libraries

-The exemplo code used on the article ....
+Example code used on the article https://medium.com/@lschmittalves/building-a-simple-neural-network-in-c-7e917e9fc2cc